nalply/steps/doc/About.md

 # About Steps

 Steps need to be loaded into the application and identified uniquely.
-Also what does it mean that a step is just a function taking a task and a callback?
+Also what does it mean that a step is a function taking a task and a callback?
-How are steps initialized, and managed by the step runner?
+How are steps initialized?
+How are they managed by the step runner?
 What happens if the same step is used twice?

 ## Step loading

-When starting the step loader recursively walks the include path `server.include` and also `lib/steps` for the core steps.
+In the beginning the step loader recursively walks the include path `server.include` and also `lib/steps` for the core steps.
 Steps are also injected dynamically.